 What is the Disney College Program?

-Geared towards underclassmen, The Disney College Program is a semester-long paid internship at the Walt Disney World Resort near Orlando, FL, or the Disneyland Resort in Anaheim, CA, during which students work in a front-line role at the theme parks/resorts, participate in college-level coursework, and live in company-sponsored housing with other students from across the country.
+The Disney College Program is a semester-long paid internship at the Walt Disney World Resort near Orlando, FL, during which students work in a front-line role at Disney theme parks or resorts, participate in college-level coursework, and live in company-sponsored housing with other students from across the country.
 Speak with Professor Corey Davis firstname.lastname@example.org to learn more about this opportunity, open to all UW-Whitewater majors.

 PLANNING YOUR INTERNSHIP

 Can I set up my own internship placement?